wisemuffin/nsw_doe_data_case_study/README.md

 - [Jupyer notebooks](https://jupyter.org/) (Python).
 We have already setup a jupyter notebook for you to use.
 See folder ./analysis/analysis-jupyter for more details.
 Do all your analysis and insights within the notebook.
 - [Evidence](https://evidence.dev) (Low code option in markdown and SQL) - an open source, code-based BI tool to write reports with markdown and SQL.
 See folder ./analysis/analysis-evidence for some examples.
 Simply do all your analysis and insight call outs in Evidence.
 For more detail on Evidence please see section on Tools included below.

-Feel free to also bring the data from the data modeling step into any tool you like.
+Feel free to also bring the data from the data modellingg step into any tool you like.
 Some more examples:
 - Duckdb APIs exist for most languages (R, C++, Rust) and ODBC.
 See [duckdb apis](https://duckdb.org/docs/api/overview) so feel free to connect to your favourite tool.
 We are just assessing your ability to communicate your insights.
-- Export data after modeling in duckdb into a csv and bring into excel and do your insights in powerpoint
+- Export data after modelling in duckdb into a csv and bring into excel and do your insights in powerpoint
-- Export data after modeling in duckdb into a csv and bring into powerbi.
+- Export data after modelling in duckdb into a csv and bring into powerbi.
 - **hardest option** Port forward duckdb from the codebase to your local machine and connect to it via your favourite tool.

 # Submitting your work